0810monika/Phase-2-/README.md

 11. Outcome & Benefits
 Significant reduction in false positives and undetected frauds, increased trust in digital transactions, and a proactive approach to financial security.

----

-Would you like this formatted as a PDF or PowerPoint presentation as well?